Were You Overcharged on Car Finance?

 Many PCP and HP agreements before 2021 included hidden discretionary commissions (DCAs), where dealers could raise your interest rate without your knowledge.
 These practices are now banned.

-Once you have signed up, we can make these enquiries to your lender on your behalf to see if you were affected by any of the above.
+Once you have signed up, we can make these enquiries on your lender on your behalf to see if you were affected by any of the above.

 Note: Not every PCP or HP agreement will qualify.
 Eligibility depends on your specific circumstances and the terms of your agreement.